amalhotra40/payfornews/README.md

-# payfornews
+# Paying for News
-What do Google and Meta owe US news?
+What do Google and Meta owe US news publishers?